MyDemo-Organization/programming-practice-new/src/main/java/ds/binaryTree/BinaryTreeDocs.md

     - find k => position of root in the InorderTraversal
     - create the left sub tree with indice i,k-1
     - create the right subtree with k+1,i

+### Max-width of a binary tree
+- By using modification of Level Order Traversal Using recursion:
+  - One would be to go for the level order traversal and for each print out and for a given order record the number of prints which would present the number of elements present in that order.
+  - Keep doing this for each order until you get the max of all